calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - **Targeted attack surface**: **application-level attack** (software relay of APDUs), as opposed to attacks at the physical RF transport level, which are covered by hardware countermeasures.
 - **Order of magnitude** of the bounds: the **millisecond** (`ms`).
 - **Measurement location**: the **Terminal Reader API implementation** measures the effective duration of each APDU exchange and compares it with the bound declared on the request.
 The Calypso duration bounds are declared in the Calypso Card API and each covers **a single command exchange** (_Open Secure Session_, _Close Secure Session_, _SV Reload_ / _SV Debit_ / _SV Undebit_).
-- **Behaviour after an overrun**: the Card API raises the **`ApduExchangeDurationExceeded`** error; its specification states that higher-level extensions (notably Calypso) **may** (MAY) intercept it, cancel any ongoing session and propagate the failure to the application as an **`InvalidCardResponse`**.
-This is a **possibility**: the Calypso Card API does not make this behaviour mandatory yet, and does not specify the consequence of exceeding the session and SV operation bounds (see §19.2).
+- **Behaviour after an overrun**: the Card API raises the **`ApduExchangeDurationExceeded`** error, which the higher-level extensions intercept and propagate to the application as an **`InvalidCardResponse`**.
+The Calypso Card API now specifies this behaviour: if a **secure session is open, it is automatically cancelled** before the error is propagated, so that no modification performed during the session is validated by the card; **outside a session** (SV command), there is nothing to cancel and only the error is propagated to the ticketing layer, which decides what to do according to its own context.
 In the Generic Card API, an overrun raises `InvalidCardResponse`, whose message identifies the offending command.

 ### 3.2 Card API